 Obtain a Ballot

 To obtain an absentee ballot, you must first complete an Absentee Ballot Application and return it to the County Property Services Manager.
 If you are presenting the application in person and ballots are available, you may complete your absentee ballot at that time.
-If the application was submitted by mail, or ballots are not available, your ballot will be sent to you by mail as soon as ballots are available.
+If the application was submitted online or by mail, or ballots are not available, your ballot will be sent to you by mail as soon as ballots are available.
 The mailed ballot will contain a postage paid return envelope for return of your voted ballot.

 The Secretary of State’s office has also set up a special website to help military and overseas voters vote by absentee ballot.